 Storing Data

-Sensor data is captured by the gateway at the edge (vehicle) and transferred to the TSP platform.
-Although the TSP may parse and segment the data as needed, we recommend also storing the entire payload as originally sent from the sensor, i.e., the 62-character HEX-encoded string.
+Device data is captured by the gateway at the edge (vehicle) and transferred to the TSP platform.
+Although the TSP may parse and segment the data as needed, we recommend also storing the entire payload as originally sent from the device, i.e., the 62-character HEX-encoded string.
 This approach makes it easier to fulfill the requirements of this integration.

-RECOMMENDED: Retain the entire advertisement frame exactly as sent by the sensor.
+RECOMMENDED: Retain the entire advertisement frame exactly as sent by the device.

 Parsing & Processing Data